captain-kirk/captain-kirk.github.io/_posts/2019-11-11-how-to-learn-python.md

 One important application of data science is in DNA and genetic coding.
 If you remember high school biology, you will recall terms such as RNA, amino acids, and proteins.
 Roslind is named after Rosalind Franklin, an important figure in the discovery of DNA, RNA, coal, graphite, and viruses.

-Rosalind uses presents problems based on concepts of bioinformatics.
-It presents problems and then checks them automatically.
+Rosalind's problems are based on concepts of bioinformatics.
+You are able to check your solution immediately.
 The way you choose to implement is your choice.
 For each problem, a Google search is certain to reveal a number of implementations.

 To solve Rosalind problems I recommend taking the following approach: